arcus/virtual_library/ontologies/OntologyTraining_LiaScript.md

 ![Screenshot of a UMLS search for diabetes mellitus displaying the resulting hieararchy and concept details.
 There are numbers calling attention to certain elements.](media/Ontology_UMLS.png)

+**1. Definitions:** View definitions and additional details by expanding this section.
+​
-**1. Definitions:** View definitions and additional details by expanding this section. ​ **2.
-Related Concepts:** View related concepts under that tab including alternative_of, answer_to, associated_condition_of, etc. The related concepts are edges, and the descriptor (alternative_of, etc.) are the properties. ​
+**2. Related Concepts:** View related concepts under that tab including alternative_of, answer_to, associated_condition_of, etc. The related concepts are edges, and the descriptor (alternative_of, etc.) are the properties. ​

-**3. Cross References:** Identifier numbers of this same term in SNOMEDCT_US and HPO.​ **4.
-Parents:** Parent, or node, broader concepts.​ **5.
-Children:** Children, or node, narrower concepts​.
+**3. Cross References:** Identifier numbers of this same term in SNOMEDCT_US and HPO.​

+**4. Parents:** Parent, or node, broader concepts.
+​
+**5. Children:** Children, or node, narrower concepts​.

 ### Knowledge Check: Existing Ontologies